-In addition to core derivatives (defined in "How the Sub-Funds Use Derivatives and Techniques"), the sub-fund may use credit default swaps and total return swaps based on developed and emerging market government debt and corporate bonds.
+In addition to core derivatives, the sub-fund may use credit default swaps (single name and index), and total return swaps based on developed and emerging market government debt and corporate bonds.
+The sub-fund may also use options on credit default swaps up to 15% of its net assets.

-The sub-fund may also use repurchase and reverse repurchase agreements for efficient portfolio management and to create arbitrage positions designed to profit from changes in interest rate spreads.
+The sub-fund may also enter into securities lending and borrowing transactions as well as repurchase and reverse repurchase agreements for efficient portfolio management such as to create arbitrage positions designed to profit from changes in interest rate spreads.